ijgnd/anki__BetterSearch/src/config.md

 was changed because now it offers more than this.

 <h3># Important notes</h3>
+- This add-on has an option `-Modify Search Bar` (default is "false") that offers to modify the search bar in the browser.
+If you set it to "down" the search bar is moved down so that it's just wider.
+If you set it to "multiline" the search bar will also have multiple lines in the browser.
+If you use the "multiline" option there's no drop down menu for your search history.
+Instead you access it with the history shortcut you can configure below or with the newly added "History" button .
-- This add-on has an option `-Put Multibar into Browser (Experimental)` (default is "false") that allows to put a multiline dialog directly into the browser.
-This function will stop working once a future Anki update changes the browser.
-So there's a good chance it will fail in the long run and maybe I'll be busy or ill when the add-on is released so that I can't push an update in time.
+The function `-Modify Search Bar` will stop working if a future Anki update changes the browser.
+So there's a good chance it will fail in the long run and maybe I'll be busy or ill when
+such a new anki version were released so that I can't release an update for this add-on  in time ...
 Another reason for disabling this by default is that this might conflict with other add-ons that I don't use.
 E.g. Glutanimate's "Sticky Searches" modifies the same part of the browser as this add-on so that it's unlikely that once a version of his add-on is available for 2.1 they'll work together.
 - Besides the functions described on ankiweb this add-on has some additional features, e.g. there's a menu entry and custom shortcut to open your search history in a filter dialog where long searches are split up into multiple lines.
 The setting is